revaturelabs/rss-documentation/README.md

   * [filename](filename.md)
 ```

-To locally serve the documentation site on `http://localhost:3000`, use this command:
+To locally serve the documentation site on `http://localhost:3000`, use this command in your terminal:
 ```
 docsify serve
 ```